trigg/Rebuttal/README.md

 #### Storage

 the config option `storage` changes which `storage-*.js` to load.
-Currently there are two options, JSON and MySQL.
+Currently there are three options, JSON, SQLite, and MySQL.

-- JSON is NOT SAFE as all data, including user passwords, is stored plain text, it is intended for testing purposes only.
+- JSON is a plaintext file, users password is hashed but everything else is easily accessible to anyone with access to terminal or disk.
+- SQLite is a database file stored in the server directory, passwords are hashed but anyone with access to the terminal or disk will be able to read any other data.
-- MySQL is not yet complete.
+- MySQL is not yet implemented.

 Other storage backends are welcome to be included as Pull Request provided they're not excessively large.